bostonRitualClub/tightfit/README.md

 You can deploy to production with `git push heroku`

 After deploying you can run migrations with either:

-`heroku run rake db:migrate --remote staging`
-`heroku run rake db:migrate --remote heroku`
+`heroku run rake db:migrate --remote staging` or `heroku run rake db:migrate --remote heroku`